 I have a list to be thankful for this year, including my family, friends, and the many I have met cloudsurfing along the way.
 Even the fact that my airline started carrying Prosecco on their domestic flights. 🙂

-For all of the positive things this year, including saying “I Do” to my husband Scott and stepping closer to one of my biggest career dreams, it has also been tough.
-There were some health scares, dramatic changes in our extended family with the loss of someone very special, and abrupt circumstances to work through.
+For all of the positive things this year, it has also been tough.
+There were some health scares, dramatic changes a friend’s extended family with the loss of someone very special, and abrupt circumstances to work through.

 For me, as I sit around the table this year I know I am grateful to be here.
 Grateful for those that find joy in creating the epic meal, those that bring their smile and laughter, those that inspire me to hit the yoga room and take in a run, those that hold my hand, and those that needed to be somewhere else.